CatspersCoffee/PhD_thesis/README.md

 # PhD Thesis

-This file is too large for GitHub, prodided link to downlaod directly: here
+This file is too large for GitHub, provided link to downlaod directly: here